ndrw-ynz/devcon-project/README.md

-### Devcon Project
+### DEVCON Project
-A web application rendering 3D objects and text.
-Developed during the DEVCON seminar/workshop.
+A web application rendering moving 3D wireframe objects and text, developed during the DEVCON seminar/workshop.

-The website is stored in the IPC blockchain.
+The website is deployed on the Internet Computer Protocol (ICP) blockchain.

 Website: https://3zmqa-ayaaa-aaaap-qhopa-cai.icp0.io/